vonblubba/lonequest/_drafts/2026-06-07-parallax-session-18-the-yellow-mansion.md

 > **FQ:** is it a carcosa place?
 > **A:** Yes!

-...nd find ourselves standing in a medieval banquet hall.
+...and find ourselves standing in a medieval banquet hall.
 A huge, roaring fireplace lights it from the far left, and a massive, rectangular carved wooden table sits at the center, capable of seating dozens.
 Smaller braziers line the walls, providing heat and a faint, flickering light.

 The walls are covered by heavy tapestries depicting an unknown religious iconography.
 One in particular catches our eyes: it portrays a masquerade ball.
 All the participants have apparently just removed their masks and are staring in horror at the only guest who didn’t—a tall man in tattered yellow rags, wearing a plain white papier-mâché mask.